cylmat/clean-project/README.md

-# Clean-symfony6
+# Clean symfony project
-Just installed symfony6 with doctrine
+Just installed directory for symfony with doctrine